joefitter/backbone-tooltip/README.md

 Alter the paths above so they point to the correct locations in your file structure.

+If you use the non-AMD version, the tooltip is instantiated by creating a `new Backbone.Tooltip();`

 ## Usage
 A Backbone Tooltip can be instantiated by either passing an options hash or a jQuery element.
 If you use an options hash a jQuery element must be passed as the `$el` or an error will be thrown.